BatmanDev69/Jamal-Pinger/README.md

 # Jamal-Pinger
-Jamal Pinger is a simple Ip pinger
+Jamal Pinger is a simple Ip pinger With a nice clean design🥵🥵🥵